AdobeDocs/genstudio.en/help/user-guide/effective-prompts.md

 # Write effective prompts

-Communicating with the Generative AI is essential to working effectively in GenStudio.
+Communicating with the generative AI is essential to working effectively in GenStudio.

-GenStudio provides a Generative AI prompt each time there is an opportunity to create or modify an asset.
+GenStudio provides a generative AI prompt each time there is an opportunity to create or modify an asset.
 You can use natural language to articulate your ideas to create new experiences.
-The components of an effective prompt include using descriptive language, uploading brand guidelines, providing examples, and restrictions.
+The components of an effective prompt include using descriptive language, uploading brand guidelines, providing examples, and referencing specific channel characteristics.

 ## Descriptive language